Posted On March 30, 2018 Class Actions

-Both state and federal law are clear.
+Both state and federal law is clear.
 If you suffered serious side effects from prescription medication, you have legal rights.
 Your doctor has the responsibility to keep your best interests in mind.
 This includes prescribing you the best medication for your condition, not the one that manufacturers pay bonuses on.
-In addition, if they prescribe you medication with potentially fatal side effects, they have the duty to warn you of the risk.
+Also, if they prescribe you medication with potentially fatal side effects, they must warn you of the risk.

 If you suffered a stroke or heart attack after taking Actemra, you have legal rights.
 You can pursue a pharmaceutical claim or lawsuit to get the compensation you deserve.
-But, you’ll need to file your claim in a timely manner.
+But, you’ll need to file your claim promptly.
 This is why it’s so important to contact an Actemra lawsuit lawyer.

 That’s where an attorney can help.
 A lawyer who has experience with mass tort claims knows how to hold companies accountable for their actions.
 They know the law, and they know how to use it on behalf of their clients to try and help them recover the damages caused by their Actemra injury.

-Unfortunately, things don’t always go like they should.
-In some cases dangerous side effects won’t appear until after the FDA approves the medication.
+Unfortunately, things don’t always go as they should.
+In some cases, dangerous side effects won’t appear until after the FDA approves the medication.
 To protect their sales, a manufacturer might suppress any negative news, putting lives at risk.